 - Continuing to use alcohol despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by alcohol use.

 - Tolerance to alcohol, which is the phenomenon of needing to use increasing amounts of alcohol to get the desired effect.

 - Physical withdrawal symptoms that occur when alcohol consumption is stopped.

-If you endorsed, or can relate to, 2 or more of the above statements, you might have an Alcohol Use Disorder.
-Severity of Alcohol Use Disorder is measured in terms of the number of items endorsed.
+If you can relate to two or more of the above, you may have an Alcohol Use Disorder.
+Hence, the severity is measured in terms of the number of items endorsed.

 6 or more: Severe Alcohol Use Disorder

 If you or a loved one is struggling with alcohol addiction, The Redpoint Center is here to help.
 Please feel free to contact us.
 Even if we are not the right fit, we will support you and your loved ones on the journey to recovery.